-Part of the famous Rhythm Composer family with similar tr909 colors and sharing the same PCM samples.
+Part of the famous Rhythm Composer family with similar tr909 colors and sharing same PCM samples.

-Power supply is external with standard Roland Boss 12V DC with negative tip in center and low amperage feed around 200 mA.
+Power supply PSU Roland Boss 12V DC with negative tip in center.

-- Classical Step by step with three different ACCENT velocities (OFF, Mid and Strong)
+- Step by step with three different ACCENT velocities (OFF, Mid and Strong)

-The Trigger Out signal (generated Pulse at +5V) is triggered by the RIM SHOT and it is perfect to drive some analog
+The Trigger out signal (generated Pulse at +5V) is controlled by the RIMSHOT and it is perfect to drive some analog

 arpeggiators or sequencer like Juno 60 or Roland Sh101.

 MIDI If hardware sequencers are not your cup of tea just use the plain Midi triggering.